its-ashu-otf/Ultimate-PowerShell/README.md

 # 🎨 PowerShell Profile

-Linux terminal experience on windows.
+Linux terminal experience on windows with a quality of life aliases and shortcuts.

-## 🛠️  (Elevated PowerShell Recommended)
+## ⚡ One Line Install  (Elevated PowerShell Recommended)

 Execute the following command in an elevated PowerShell window to install the PowerShell profile: